VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Methodology

 \textbf{Homeostasis:} Inhibitory connections undergo additional normalization to balance and control excitatory connections.
 Whenever the sum input to a post-synaptic neuron is positive, the negative weights increase slightly.
 The inverse occurs when the net input is negative to post-synaptic neurons.
 Both cases are implemented by:

 When the network is first initialized, neurons have randomly generated firing thresholds which may never be crossed depending on the input.
-To prevent neurons from being consistently inactive, we use an Intrinsic Threshold Plasticity (ITP) learning rate $\eta_\text{ITP}$ to adjust the spiking threshold to an ideal value for post-synaptic neurons:
+To prevent neurons from being consistently inactive, an Intrinsic Threshold Plasticity (ITP) learning rate $\eta_\text{ITP}$ is used to adjust the spiking threshold to an ideal value for post-synaptic neurons:

 If a threshold value goes negative, it is reset to 0. $\eta_\text{ITP}$ is initially set to $\eta^\text{init}_\text{ITP}$ and annealed as per Equation \ref{eq:STDP}.

 \textbf{Spike forcing:} Spike forcing \cite{stratton2022making} was used in the output layer $L_O$ to create a supervised readout of the result that is represented in the feature layer $L_F$, similar to the delta learning rule \cite{Rumelhart1986}.
 For each learned place $p_i$, the assigned neuron $n_i$ in the output layer $L_O$ (refer to \ref{sec:temporalcoding} subsection Network Architecture) was forced to spike with an amplitude of $x_\text{force}=0.5$.